-The PHA will conduct remote informal reviews via a video conferencing platform, when available.
+The PHACOC -will conduct remote informal reviews via a video conferencing platform, when available.
 If, after attempting to resolve any barriers, applicants are unable to adequately access the video conferencing platform at any point, or upon applicant request, the informal review will be conducted by telephone conferencing call-in.
 If the family is unable to adequately access the telephone conferencing call-in at any point, the remote informal review will be postponed, and an in-person alternative will be provided promptly within a reasonable time.

-At least five business days prior to scheduling the remote review, the PHA will provide the family with login information and/or conferencing call-in information and an electronic and/or physical copy of all materials being presented via first class mail and/or email.
-The notice will advise the family of technological requirements for the hearing and request the family notify the PHA of any known barriers.
-The PHA will resolve any barriers using the guidance in Section 6 of Notice PIH 2020-32, including offering the family the opportunity to attend an in-person hearing.
+At least five business days prior to scheduling the remote review, the PHACOC -will provide the family with login information and/or conferencing call-in information and an electronic and/or physical copy of all materials being presented via first class mail and/or email.
+The notice will advise the family of technological requirements for the informal hearing review and request the family notify the PHACOC -of any known barriers.
+The PHACOC -will resolve any barriers using the guidance in Section 6 of Notice PIH 2020-32, including offering the family the opportunity to attend an in-person informal hearing review.

-If the informal review is to be conducted remotely, the PHA will require the family to provide any documents directly relevant to the informal review at least 24 hours before the scheduled review through the mail, via email, or text.
-The PHA will scan and email copies of these documents to the PHA representative the same day.
+If the informal review is to be conducted remotely, the PHACOC-will require the family to provide any documents directly relevant to the informal review at least 24 hours before the scheduled review through the mail, via email, or text.
+The PHACOC-will scan and email copies of these documents to the PHACOC representative the same day.